 She hacks your growth

 Keeping you close to your core, I keep you in check with your future.
-Oftentimes, we get faced with boulders that feel unsurmountable.
+Oftentimes, we face boulders that feel insurmountable.
 However, our sheer will, passion and dedication, makes us believe we will prevail.
 Now imagine having someone by your side turning the boulders into pebbles, shifting your perspective and unlocking new paths to accomplish your objective.

 She creates accountability

 Isn’t it easy to say: “YES!” and than do something else, forget about it and having an excuse ready whenever you get called out upon it?
 After all, who is having your back?
 Who makes sure you keep to your promises?
 Your coach creates an environment where commitment happens.
 Your coach will make you commit and hold you accountable.
 When your coach sees it is really important to you, she will make you commit and make sure you deliver.
 She will make you accountable and champion you.

 We all are naturally creative, resourceful and whole.
 As I recognize you for your true self, you unlock all possibilities to further your journey.
 A journey starting from a place of conviction, passion and dedication.
 You’ll unlock your potential and break through the boundaries you’ve set yourself today.
 What would be possible?
 Really?

 Yes coaching really works.
 Studies on executive coaching have shown that:

 - Companies that have used professional coaching for business reasons have seen a median return on their investment of 7 times their initial investment, according to a study commissioned by ICF, and conducted by PricewaterhouseCoopers and Association Resource Centre Inc. (ICF Global Coaching Client Study, 2009)

 - A study commissioned by a professional services firm, and performed by MatrixGlobal showed that the ROI on coaching was 6.8x the initial investment.
 (The Business Impact of Leadership Coaching at a Professional Services Firm, Merrill C. Anderson, PhD, 2006)